krtkn-sky/informaBot/README.md

 ## Customizing InformaBot

-Feel free to customize the `context.txt` file by adding more trigger words and responses to expand InformaBot's capabilities.
+Feel free to customize the `context.txt` file by adding more trigger words.
 Adjustments can also be made to the NLTK techniques used for text processing based on specific requirements.

 Happy chatting with InformaBot!
 ```

-This version of the README now refers to the chatbot as "InformaBot" throughout the document.